 For more information and to offer your thoughts, please visit: https://oaa.osu.edu/international-strategic-planning#Offer-your-thoughts.

 Area studies centers advance knowledge and awareness of international cultures and world regions.
 The centers work with departments to identify programmatic needs; sponsor a wide range of academic activities, including lectures, symposia, conferences, and library resources; and conduct outreach activities for P-12 students and teachers.
 Area studies centers are funded through the U.S. Department of Education's Title VI National Resource Center (NRC) and Foreign Language Area Studies (FLAS) fellowships.
-Ohio State has five area studies centers, two with full Title VI NRC and FLAS funding*:
+Ohio State has five area studies centers, three with full Title VI NRC and FLAS funding*:

 The Center for Latin American Studies offers a variety of funding opportunities for faculty, students, and external scholars.
 Please visit https://clas.osu.edu/funding for more information.